-The fellowship is open to undergraduate and graduate students who have an interest in the Hindu American community, public policy and advocacy generally, and current political events.
+The fellowship is open to undergraduate and graduate students who have an interest in human rights, international relations, and Hinduism generally.
 Fellows will have the opportunity to have their work published on HAF and other platforms, and may be eligible for volunteer hours or course credits at their university, if applicable.

 Responsibilities include but are not limited to:

-Resume (one page): Your resume must include your GPA, field of study, any prior work/internship experience, as well as any extracurricular activities, on-and/or off-campus.
+- Resume (one page): Your resume must include your GPA, field of study, any prior work/internship experience, as well as any extracurricular activities, on-and/or off-campus.
 Please also include links or attach pdfs of any prior publications.

 Incomplete applications will not be considered.
 Applicants who have successfully met the above requirements will be contacted.